jonkpirateboy/Snap/README.md

 UPDATE: Added a [Wiz bulb](https://www.wizconnected.com/en-ca/products/bulbs) to show the eneryg cost too.
 Simply change the variable `ip` to the ip address of your bulb.
 If you don't want to use the Wiz, simply set `wiz` to `False`

+UPDATE: Moved all settings to the snap-settings.json file

 Like this.
 1. Only Green = Very cheap
 2. Green & Orange = Cheap